 We seek to protect our proprietary technology by relying on a combination of statutory as well as common law copyright and trademark laws, trade secrets, confidentiality procedures and contractual provisions as indicated below in the section entitled "Proprietary Rights" in "Item 4 - Information on Check Point".
 We have certain patents in the United States and in several other countries, as well as pending patent applications.
 We cannot assure you that pending patent applications will be issued, either at all or within the scope of the patent claims that we have submitted.
 In addition, someone else may challenge our patents and these patents may be found invalid.
 Furthermore, others may develop technologies that are similar to or better than ours, or may work around any patents issued to us.
-Despite our efforts to protect our proprietary rights, others may copy aspects of our products or obtain and use information that we consider proprietary.
-In addition, the laws of some foreign countries do not protect our proprietary rights to the same extent as the laws of the United States and Israel.
-Our efforts to protect our proprietary rights may not be adequate and our competitors may independently develop technology that is similar to our technology.
+Despite our efforts to protect our proprietary rights, others may copy aspects of our products or obtain and use information that we consider proprietary rights not he same extent as the laws of the United States and Israel.
+Our efforts to protect our proprietary rights to the same extent as the laws of the United States and Israel.
+Our efforts to protect our proprietary rights to our technology.

 In addition to patents, we rely on trade secret and other rights to protect our unpatented proprietary intellectual property and technology.
 Despite our efforts to protect our proprietary technologies and our intellectual property rights, unauthorized parties, including our employees, consultants, service providers or customers, may attempt to copy aspects of our products or obtain and use our trade secrets or other confidential information.
 We generally enter into confidentiality agreements with our employees, consultants, and other service providers, and generally limit access to and distribution of our proprietary information and proprietary technology through certain procedural safeguards.
 These agreements and arrangements may not effectively prevent unauthorized use or disclosure of our intellectual property or technology and may not provide an adequate remedy in the event of unauthorized use or disclosure of our intellectual property or technology.
-We cannot be certain that the steps taken by us will prevent misappropriation of our intellectual property or technology or infringement of our intellectual property rights.
+We cannot be certain that the steps taken by us will prevent misappropriation of our intellectual property rights.